 Advantages of Custom ROM

 There are various advantages of installing a custom ROM.
 If you are stuck on an older Android version and your phone’s OEM has stopped providing software updates, you can easily install custom firmware based on the latest Android OS.
-If your Stock Android comes with many ads or bloatware, you can flash a custom ROM and get rid of them.
+If your Stock Android has many ads or bloatware, you can flash a custom ROM and get rid of them.
 Overall, if you want to change your Android experience, Custom ROM is the best way to go.

 If you are confused and unable to choose which custom ROM would be best for your Android phone, this guide is for you.
 We’ve mentioned the most popular custom ROMs that you should try in this article.
 We’ve personally tested these custom ROMs on Redmi Note 8, Poco F1, Poco X3 Pro, Redmi Note 7 Pro, Poco M2 Pro, Redmi Note 10 Pro, Mi 11x, and Samsung M31s.
 Have you ever installed Windows 11 on your PC?
-If yes, then ROM flashing process is quite the same.
-Wiping or overwriting the memory of old Android software and system files and replacing them with the new ones, that’s it.
+If yes, then the ROM flashing process is quite the same.
+Wiping or overwriting the memory of old Android software and system files and replacing them with new ones, that’s it.
 Don’t worry, flashing a custom ROM is safe and easy.

 Best Custom ROMs for Android